 Their goal was to better understand how satellites burn up during reentry, to minimize the risk of endangering anyone on the ground.
 Taking place as part of ESA’s Clean Space initiative, the testing occurred inside a plasma wind tunnel at the DLR German Aerospace Center’s site in Cologne.

-The item seen here is a section of a satellite electronics box, measuring 300 x 200 x 150 mm across – the full-sized box being too large to fit inside the 120 mm-diameter plasma wind tunnel.
-This aluminum-made section of box also contained a backplane connected to four electronics cards made of glass fiber reinforced plastic.
+The item seen here is a section of a satellite electronics box, measuring 300 x 200 x 150 mm (12 x 8 x 6 in) across – the full-sized box being too large to fit inside the 120 mm-diameter (4.7 in-diameter) plasma wind tunnel.
+This aluminum-made section of box also contained a backplane connected to four electronic cards made of glass fiber-reinforced plastic.

 Modern space debris regulations demand that such incidents should not happen.
 Uncontrolled reentries should have a less than 1 in 10 000 chance of injuring anyone on the ground.